cjyoon/triomix_readthedocs/docs/source/usage.rst

 ------------
 Triomix produces several output files files.

-``x2a.depth.tsv``: contains the depth ratio autosome vs chrX of each individual in a trio.
+``*.x2a.depth.tsv``: contains the depth ratio chrX vs autosome of each individual in a trio.
 Males are expected to have ~0.5 while female should have value ~1.0.

 ``*.child.counts``: contains the position of the SNP loci in either GroupA, B, or C. Contains the read depths, alternative read counts for the trios.
 In addition, based on the parental genotype, will determine whether the child inherited the SNP from the father (F) or the mother (M).
 This file is used as the input for ``mle.R`` which estimates the contamination level using maximum likelihood estimation.